 I believe that this story explores something that classical Freudian psychoanalytic theory refers to as the Death Drive.
 Simply put, this is a person’s unconscious desire towards self-destruction and death.
 Junji Ito, in his unique way, explores this through his characters being drawn towards their holes by their own curiosity.
 Their conscious minds will know that certain death will await them if they enter, but they do it any way.

 Like with all of his work that I’ve seen, the art style is great and the stories have a dark Lovecraftian flavour to them.
-This story takes about five to ten minutes to read through and may just leave a lasting mark on you.
+This story only takes about five to ten minutes to read, but is sure to leave a lasting mark on you.

 Where you can read it